 The full value of a claim is closely tied to the unique circumstances of the child’s life and the impact of their death on the family.
 Additionally, the emotional impact of losing a child can be profound, leading to significant mental anguish and emotional distress for the surviving family members.

-An experienced wrongful death attorney can help you identify all potential damages and ensure that you receive fair compensation for your losses.
+An experienced wrongful death attorneys at Dax F. Garza, P.C. can help you identify all potential damages and ensure that you receive fair compensation for your losses.
 They will work with you to gather evidence, assess the value of your claims, and negotiate with the insurance adjuster and other responsible parties.
+They can also connect you with counselors who can both guide you through emotionally processing your loss and provide documentation supporting your claim for mental anguish and other non-economic damages.

 Can Parents Expect to Receive Punitive Damages?